Knoxville, Tennessee: Reconstruction and the Industrial Age

 After the war, northern investors such as brothers Joseph and David Richards helped Knoxville recover relatively quickly.
-The Richards brothers convinced 104 Welsh immigrant families to migrate from the Welsh Tract in Pennsylvania to work in a rolling mill then co-owned by Thomas Walker.
+The Richards brothers convinced 104 Welsh immigrant families to migrate from the Welsh Tract in Pennsylvania to work in a rolling mill.
 These Welsh families settled in an area now known as Mechanicsville.
 The Richards brothers also co-founded the Knoxville Iron Works beside the L&N Railroad, also employing Welsh workers.
 Later, the site was used as the grounds for the 1982 World's Fair.

 Other companies that sprang up during this period were Knoxville Woolen Mills, Dixie Cement, and Woodruff's Furniture.
 Between 1880 and 1887, 97 factories were established in Knoxville, most of them specializing in textiles, food products, and iron products.
 By the 1890s, Knoxville was home to more than 50 wholesaling houses, making it the third largest wholesaling center by volume in the South.
 The Candoro Marble Works, established in the community of Vestal in 1914, became the nation's foremost producer of pink marble and one of the nation's largest marble importers.
 In 1896, Knoxville celebrated its achievements by creating its own flag.
 The Flag of Knoxville, Tennessee represents the city's progressive growth due to agriculture and industry.

 In 1869, Thomas Humes, a Union sympathizer and president of East Tennessee University, secured federal post-war damage reimbursement and state-designated Morrill Act funding to expand the college, which had been occupied by both armies during the war.
 Charles Dabney, who became president of the university in 1887, overhauled the faculty and established a law school in an attempt to modernize the scope of the university.
 In 1879, the state changed its name to the University of Tennessee, at the request of the trustees, who hoped to secure more funding from the Tennessee state legislature.

 The post-war manufacturing boom brought thousands of immigrants to the city.
 The population of Knoxville grew from around 5,000 in 1860 to 32,637 in 1900.
 West Knoxville was annexed in 1897, and over 5,000 new homes were built between 1895 and 1904.
 In 1901, train robber Kid Curry (whose real name was Harvey Logan), a member of Butch Cassidy's Wild Bunch was captured after shooting two deputies on Knoxville's Central Avenue.
-He escaped from the Knoxville Jail and rode away on a horse stolen from the sheriff.
+He escaped from the Knoxville jail and rode away on a horse stolen from the sheriff.